partagexyz/YouSplit/README.md

   This will start the Next.js development server, and you can access the app at http://localhost:3000.

 6. **Using YouSplit:**
-- Connect Wallet: Use MetaMask to connect your Ethereum wallet.
+- **Connect Wallet:** Use MetaMask to connect your Ethereum wallet.
-- View Contract Balance: See the total amount of ETH in the contract.
+- **View Contract Balance:** See the total amount of ETH in the contract.
-- Withdraw Funds: If you're a beneficiary, you can withdraw your share of the royalties.
+- **Withdraw Funds:** If you're a beneficiary, you can withdraw your share of the royalties.
-- Manage Beneficiaries: Contract owner can add, update, or remove beneficiaries from the list.
+- **Manage Beneficiaries:** Contract owner can add, update, or remove beneficiaries from the list.

-**License**
+**License:**
 Distributed under the MIT License.
 See LICENSE for more information.